khannoussi-malek/the-discoverer/docs/README.md

 ### Option 2: Embedded Library

-Import The Discoverer as a Python library directly into your application.
+Import Navo as a Python library directly into your application.

 **Best for:** Single application use, tight integration requirements

 **Quick Start:**
-1. Install: `pip install the-discoverer`
+1. Install: `pip install navo`
 2. Import and use services directly in your code
 3. See [Python SDK](SDK.md) for examples

 ### Option 3: API Integration

-Call The Discoverer REST API directly from any application.
+Call Navo REST API directly from any application.

 **Best for:** Non-Python applications, microservices architecture

 **Quick Start:**
-1. Deploy The Discoverer service
+1. Deploy Navo service
 2. Call REST API endpoints from your application
 3. See [API Reference](API.md) for complete endpoint documentation

 ### Option 4: CLI Tool

-Use The Discoverer CLI in scripts and automation pipelines.
+Use Navo CLI in scripts and automation pipelines.

 **Best for:** Automation scripts, CI/CD pipelines, scheduled reports